bystam/bystam.github.io/_posts/2026-11-30-are-we-in-a-software-bubble.markdown

 So if the wildest dreams of Dario Amodei come true, and we boost or productivity writing code tenfold, are we certain we won't just spew out even more irrelevant SaaS garbage?
 Even more blur animations in our Finder windows that cause even harder frame rate drops?
 Even more addictive, attention-hacking software that [ruin the brains of our kids](https://news.ki.se/using-social-media-may-impair-childrens-attention) and make them [suicidal](https://www.cdc.gov/mmwr/volumes/73/su/su7304a3.htm)?

 If AI is the productivity powerhouse that its proponents claim - are we actually in a place where we know what we would do with it?
 Or has software development seriously stagnated in the past decade?
+Maybe Casey Muratori is right when he says that it is ironic that we managed to get an AI that replicates our programming at a time when software development standards are at an absolute rock bottom.

 ## Learnings from the internet